 How to Safely Move and Position Extra-Large Planters

-Moving a heavy, oversized planters isn't just a two-person job—it's a logistics puzzle.
+Moving a heavy, oversized planter isn't just a two-person job—it's a logistics puzzle.
 One wrong move can lead to a smashed pot, a ruined floor, or, worse, a serious back injury.
 Whether you're a homeowner with a new statement piece, a landscape designer on a site...

 Using Planter Boxes for Wayfinding and Traffic Flow in Public Spaces